 Basis Entrepreneur Intrapreneur Thinking Entrepreneur is a free thinker Intrapreneur is forced to think independently but within scope of business activities undertaken in the enterprise.
 Dependency Entrepreneur is an independent person Intrapreneur is dependent on the entrepreneur.
 He is an employee.
 Fund Mobilization Entrepreneur has to mobilize funds to finance the venture.
 Intrapreneur does not engage in fund mobilization.
 But can access funds mobilized by the entrepreneur.
 Reward Entrepreneur is rewarded by profit for the risk bearing exercise.
 Intrapreneur does not share in profits of venture.
 But gets perquisites, salary, incentives etc., for the service.
 Risk Bearing Entrepreneur bears the risk involved in the venture undertaken.
+Intrapreneur does not bear any risk in the venture and does not even share the risk inherent in the project or work assigned.
+However Intrapreneur is accountable for the task or project assigned.
 Status Entrepreneur is owner, and doesn't report to anybody in the venture.
 Intrapreneur is a salaried employee.
 Intrapreneur works within control put in place in the organization and is made accountable for the activities undertaken.
 Operation Entrepreneur operates mostly outside the enterprise.
 Intrapreneur operates within the enterprise.